Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Magnetohydrodynamic particular solution driven by bulk flows

 \section{Magnetohydrodynamic particular solution driven by bulk flows}

 The particular solution forced by the bulk flow has not been obtained analytically in the general case.
-Yet, it could be estimated in certain limits.
-Below, we consider first the limit of diffusionless magnetic fields, and then the limit of large magnetic diffusivities.
+Nevertheless, asymptotic solutions can be derived in limits that are directly relevant to the bulk-diffusive sectors of figure~\ref{fig:reg}.
+We first consider the diffusionless limit with weak Lorentz forces, and then the limit of large magnetic diffusivities.